 Alternatives to Suboxone Treatment in Iowa

-Suboxone is only one of a multitude of treatment options for those addicted to opioids.
-There are alternative drugs that have historically been used in Iowa to treat addiction to opiates, including methadone and Naltrexone.
+Suboxone is only one of a multitude of treatment options for opioid addiction.
+There are alternative substances that have previously been used in Iowa to treat addiction to opiates, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
+For instance, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
 For people who are motivated to get clean and who have a supportive home environment or who live in a sober house, these MAT options could be a good option for you.

 - Previous adverse reaction to Suboxone

-For individuals who are not a solid candidate for Suboxone treatment, abstinence may be the best alternative option.
-For individuals who plan to go through a clean-slate withdrawal can expect severe flu-like withdrawal symptoms and severe cravings.
-It is strongly advised to get help from a Iowa opioid detoxification center that can provide continuous care and monitoring.
+For individuals who may not be able to receive Suboxone treatment, abstinence may be the only alternative option.
+For individuals who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
+It is strongly advised to seek treatment from a Iowa opioid detoxification center that can provide continuous care and monitoring.